Quincy Mine Hoist Association Buys Back Property

 February 21, 2014—

-In September 2005, Michigan Technological University’s Board of Control unanimously authorized purchase of a piece of property on Quincy Hill from the Quincy Mine Hoist Association.
+In September 2005, Michigan Technological University’s Board of Trustees unanimously authorized purchase of a piece of property on Quincy Hill from the Quincy Mine Hoist Association.
 Plans at the time were to use it as a site for a new A.E.
 Seaman Mineral Museum.
 Now, the University is selling it back to the Association.

 “The Quincy Mine Hoist Association is really the ideal owner of the site,” said Glenn Mroz.
 “Their mission is to work to preserve the history of the area.
 Michigan Tech’s mission is to be a research and teaching university.
 It’s not that we are not interested or would not be helpful, it is just not the main mission of the university to own and operate historic landmarks.